A multi-modal vision-language model for generalizable annotation-free pathology localization: Methods

 MIMIC-CXR \cite{johnson2019mimic}.
 The MIMIC-CXR dataset is an extensive, publicly available collection of chest X-ray images, paired with free-text radiological reports.
 It contains 377,110 images that are linked to 227,835 radiological studies.
 Each study within the database may consist of one or more images, providing a diverse range of scanning perspectives for analysis and research purposes.

-RSNA Pneumonia \cite{shih2019augmenting}.
+RSNA Pneumonia (RSNA) \cite{shih2019augmenting}.
 The RSNA Pneumonia dataset presents a challenge in identifying visual signals of pneumonia from medical images.
+Pneumonia typically presents as one or multiple regions of increased opacity in chest X-rays \cite{franquet2018imaging}.
 Images in this dataset are accompanied by bounding box labels that indicate the areas affected by pneumonia.
-Over 1000 cases in this dataset are positive, with each image potentially containing one or more boundary boxes highlighting the pneumonia regions.
+Over 1,000 cases in this dataset are positive, with each image potentially containing one or more boundary boxes highlighting the pneumonia regions.

 MS-CXR \cite{boecking2022making}.
 MS-CXR is a curated database that features 1,153 image-sentence pairs of bounding boxes along with their corresponding phrases.
 This collection encompasses 8 different types of cardiopulmonary radiological findings.
-The image-sentence pairs are distributed equally among the 8 findings.
-In addition to brief descriptions, this dataset provides authentic depictions of radiological findings as described in radiology reports and oral records.
 All the data have been annotated and validated by professional radiologists, ensuring a gold standard for phrase grounding assessment.
-MS-CXR is a subset of the MIMIC-CXR dataset.
 All data in MS-CXR have been removed from the MIMIC-CXR training set to ensure it was not used in the training process.

 CheXlocalize \cite{saporta2022benchmarking}.
-The CheXlocalize dataset is a comprehensively curated chest X-ray dataset.
-It features multi-label, pixel-level segmentations meticulously drawn by two board-certified radiologists, ensuring a highly precise ground truth annotation for each image.
+CheXlocalize is a comprehensively curated chest X-ray dataset that provides high-quality, multi-label, pixel-level segmentations.
 This dataset includes 234 images, encompassing 643 segmented pathologies.
-It covers a broad range of cardiopulmonary conditions, including airspace opacity, atelectasis, cardiomegaly, consolidation, edema, enlarged cardiomediastinum, lung lesion, pleural effusion, pneumothorax, and support devices.
 Moreover, CheXlocalize also provides human benchmark segmentations, drawn by a separate group of 3 board-certified radiologists, which can be used to study human benchmark localization performance.

 COVID Rural \cite{desai2020chest,tang2020deep}.
 The COVID Rural project includes 221 chest X-ray images from 105 patients who tested positive for COVID-19.
 In these images, opaque areas associated with COVID-19 infection are delineated by polygons that connect specific points.
 The manual annotations of these images were generated by primary physicians and reviewed by experienced radiologists.